wxWidgets/wxWidgets/docs/msw/install.md

 1. Change directory to build\msw.
 Type 'make -f makefile.bcc' to make the wxWidgets core library.
 Ignore the compiler warnings.
-   This produces a couple of libraries in the lib\bcc_lib directory.
+   This produces a couple of libraries in the `lib\bcc_lib` directory.

-2. Change directory to a sample or demo such as samples\minimal, and type 'make -f makefile.bcc'.
-This produces a windows exe file - by default in the bcc_mswd subdirectory.
+2. Change directory to a sample or demo such as samples\minimal, and type `make -f makefile.bcc`.
+This produces a windows exe file - by default in the `bcc_mswd` subdirectory.

 Note (1): the wxWidgets makefiles assume dword structure alignment.
 Please make sure that your own project or makefile settings use the